CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 not versioned and even if the source code is updated and made available it is hard to communicate what issues were fixed.

-Github and Other Version Control Software
+GitHub and Other Version Control Software
 -----------------------------------------

-Using an online git repository is a great way to keep track of source code [Good Enough Practices for Scientific Computing].
-With git you can easily track changes you make to data and software.
+Using an online Git repository, such as GitHub, is a great way to keep track of source code [Good Enough Practices for Scientific Computing].
+With Git you can easily track changes you make to data and software.
 Git identifies commits by a unique hash, which can be used to reference a specific point in the source code.

-What git lacks is the ability to do environmental management.
+What Git lacks is the ability to do environmental management.
 Git is not a package manager.
-System dependencies in git can only be documented- and need the user to install them following instructions.
-It is recommended that git be used to store the source code, and that some other package manager be used to manage the system environment.
+System dependencies in Git can only be documented and need the user to install them following instructions.
+It is recommended that GitHub be used to store the source code, and that some other package manager be used to manage the system environment.